jimuyang/note-pages/spring-notes/core/IoC Container.md

 * References to other beans that are needed for the bean to do its work.
 These references are also called collaborators or dependencies. => 依赖bean的引用

 * Other configuration settings to set in the newly created object — for example, the size limit of the pool or the number of connections to use in a bean that manages a connection pool.

+Bean Definition Table: 一个BeanDefinition的属性有：
+Class Name Scope ConstrucotrArguments Properties AutowiringMode LazyMode InitializationMode DestructionMode

+#### Dependencies 依赖

+Dependency injection (DI) is a process whereby objects define their dependencies (that is, the other objects with which they work) only through constructor arguments, arguments to a factory method, or properties that are set on the object instance after it is constructed or returned from a factory method.
+通过构造方法参数，工厂方法参数，或者属性注入
+DI exists in two major variants: Constructor-based dependency injection and Setter-based dependency injection.